FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ```

 ## Changes
+- v0.1713 - Added customizable `yt-dlp` commands to `config.ini` under `custom_yt_dlp_args`
+   - Leave the entry blank if you don't want any custom commands to be added.
+   - Adding custom commands might help with some sites that have i.e. chunking problems during download, etc.
 - v0.1712 - More configuration options for user notifications
    - Added two new booleans in `config.ini` under `[NotificationSettings]`:
      - `send_video_info` (default: `true`): Whether the bot should send video metadata (title, duration, channel info, etc.) to the user in Telegram.
 If `false`, the info is still logged to console, but not sent to the user.